ADVERTISEMENT

 While not really a physical object, an organization scheme is key to keeping your genealogy in order.
 Deciding how you want to name your files and folders (either physical or digital) is a good place to start.
 As with research logs, your organization scheme will vary depending on your research goals and the sorts of files you already have.
 But having an organization system in place will keep you from losing any hard-earned data and make it easy to find later on.

 Don’t be discouraged if it takes you a while to add an organization strategy to your genealogy backpack.
 Think of this as a semester-long project, rather than something you can cram for in one night.
-In the Organization Strategies in 5, 10 and 30 minutes webinar, we talk about the importance of taking small steps towards the right organization system.
+Get further inspiration from our book Genealogist’s Guide to Getting Organized.
+You’ll find tips on how to take small steps towards the right organization system.
 By breaking organization goals into small, achievable tasks, you can better implement practical strategies into your routine.

 5. DNA test